 PEACE BUILDERS SENDS LARGE SHIPMENTS OF MEDICAL AND OTHER AID FOR DISASTER RELIEF AND TO CHILDREN IN NEED AROUND THE WORLD

 Peace Builders is a California non-profit corporation that has over the last 20 years provided over $100 million of medical and other aid for disaster relief and to children in need around the world.
 Peace Builders has donated aid to children in war-torn and disaster-stricken countries including Afghanistan, Sri Lanka, Sierra Leone, Iraq, Haiti, Guatemala, Zambia, Zimbabwe, India, Chile, Ukraine, Syrian Refugees in Jordan and Lebanon, Honduras, Peru and Tibetan Refugees in Dharamsala.
-Peace Builders has also provided substantial aid to homeless and foster children.
+Peace Builders has also provided substantial aid to homeless and foster children in the United States.
+This aid includes medical aid, clothing, shoes, toys, tents, school supplies, and other much needed supplies to children in crisis.

 Diane Eskenazi founded Peace Builders in 2003.
 Ms. Eskenazi is also an award-winning Director and Producer of over 90 children's films for studios such as Sony, Columbia Tristar, and Warner.